Lancaster Royal

 The Department is well equipped and the emphasis in lessons is to include as much practical work as is possible.
 A large number of students choose to study Physics GCSE and at A level.
 We currently have four sets in each of the Lower Sixth and Upper Sixth years.
 We achieve excellent results in exams and plenty of students go on to study Physics, Engineering or other similar subjects at university.

-We teach the Key Stage 3 course in Years 7 and 8.
-We then start the EDEXCEL 9-1 GCSE in Physics in Year 9.
-We continue to teach this in Years 10 and 11 and it is examined in two written papers in June of Year 11.
 The aim of the Physics Department at Lancaster Royal Grammar School is to develop individual students to their full potential, to educate them in all aspects of the theory of physics and its many applications to everyday life in the real world.

 Staff profiles